openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 *String conversion* for a non-``string`` operand is evaluated as follows:

--  The operand of nullish type that has a nullish value is converted as described below:
+-  The operand of a nullish type that has a nullish value is converted as described below:

      - The operand ``null`` is converted to string ``null``.